-Basic Information: Direction: Emmanuel H. Borlaza, Joey Gosiengfiao, Elwood Perez; Adapted screenplay: Mars Ravelo; Original screenplay: Mars Ravelo; Cast: Vilma Santos, Gloria Romero, Celia Rodriguez, Liza Lorena, Eddie Garcia, Marissa Delgado, Ernie Garcia, Dick Israel, Ruel Vernal, Angie Ferro, Angelito, Nanette Lizares, Rod Dasco, Cloyd Robinson, Mary Walter, Adul de Leon, Bobby Roldan, Edgar Oira, Karlo Vero, Francisco Cruz, Chanda Romero, Gilda Gomez, Ellen Esguerra, Oskar Peralta, Urduja, Louie Acosta; Original Music: Jonas Sebastian, Demetrio Velasquez; Cinematography: Rodolfo Diño; Make-up: Ernie Carvajal; Special Effects: Tommy Marcelino; Producer: Victor Gosiengfiao
+Basic Information: Directed: Emmanuel H. Borlaza, Elwood Perez, Joey Gosiengfiao; Story: Mars Ravelo; Screenplay: Joey Gosiengfiao; Cast: Vilma Santos, Gloria Romero, Celia Rodriguez, Liza Lorena, Eddie Garcia, Marissa Delgado, Ernie Garcia, Dick Israel, Ruel Vernal, Angie Ferro, Angelito, Nanette Lizares, Rod Dasco, Cloyd Robinson, Mary Walter, Adul de Leon, Bobby Roldan, Edgar Oira, Karlo Vero, Francisco Cruz, Chanda Romero, Gilda Gomez, Ellen Esguerra, Oskar Peralta, Urduja, Louie Acosta; Original Music: Jonas Sebastian, Demetrio Velasquez; Cinematography: Rodolfo Diño; Executive Producer: Victor Gosiengfiao; Film poster: Video 48

-Plot Description: After a long period of absence, Vilma Santos resurrected Filipino version of Wonder Woman, Darna, in a fantastic trilogy.
+Plot Description: After a long period of absence, Vilma Santos resurrected the Filipino version of Wonder Woman, Darna, in a fantastic trilogy.
 Despite the lack of height familiar with previous Darnas, Vilma Santos’ bubbly youthful portrayal as Darna and the alter ego character Narda radiated the screen against Philippine cinema’s senior screen queens, Gloria Romero as the “Babaing Impakta (Vampire Woman),” Celia Rodriguez as “Babaing Ahas (Snake Woman),” and Liza Lorena as “Babaing Lawin (Hawk Woman).”
 The film was release on March 23, 1973 to a massive crowd in Metro Manila.
 Tagalog Ilang Ilang Production who produced the film reportedly distributed Darna dolls and Coca-cola drinks to the moviegoers.
-The film was a trilogy that focuses on the fights scenes between the Darna and her nemesis with great effect and with the help of Darna’s equally perky young brother, Ding portrayed by child star, Angelito.
-The special effect that’s way ahead of its time in were in full bloom in this film and the make-up goriness particularly Gloria Romero’s was a proof that Filipinos are creative and talented way ahead of Hollywood or even Bollywood.
+The film was a trilogy that focuses on the fights scenes between Darna and her nemesis with great effect and with the help of Darna’s equally perky young brother, Ding portrayed by child star, Angelito.
+The special effect that was considered way ahead of its time were in full displayed in this film.
+The goriness make-up, particularly Gloria Romero’s was a proof that Filipinos were creative and talented, way ahead of Hollywood or even Bollywood. - RV

-Film Achievements: Top Record-Breaking Box-office Film of 1973; The first of four Darna films starring Vilma Santos
+Film Achievement: Top Record-Breaking Box-office Film of 1973; The first of four Darna films starring Vilma Santos

-Third episode: "Babaing Lawin" (Hawk Woman) - Starring Liza Lorena as Babaing Lawin.
+Third episode: The final episode was “Babaing Lawin” ( Hawk Woman), starring Liza Lorena as Babaing Lawin.
 I barely remember this one, there was this scene where Narda and Ding got caught and almost drowned in a quick sand.
-In Hawk Woman's cave there's this stream, that can make her wings disappear by walking across to it.
-There was also this character named Agila, a bird man played by Rod Dasco, he's like the Hawk Woman's mate.
+In Hawk Woman’s cave there’s this stream, that can make her wings disappear by walking across to it.
+There was also this character named Agila, a bird man played by Rod Dasco, he’s like the Hawk Woman’s mate.
 There was some fight scenes in the cave between Hawk Woman and and Darna.
-At the end of the story Darna and Hawk Woman, mend their ways.
-Source: Mars Ravelo Darna
+At the end of the story Darna and Hawk Woman, mend their ways. - Eric Cueto, Mars Ravelo Darna Web-site

 "Due to the Internet, one day soon I'm sure information on all of the cinematic obscurities of the world will be available to us, but at the moment it's still wonderful to uncover a country's hidden pop culture hitherto unnoticed by the rest of the planet.
 Take Video48, a mind-shattering trip into the uncharted realms of Filipino cinema, featuring a menagerie of stills, posters and articles from films I never even dared to dream existed!
 I stumbled across home-grown super-heroes such as Mars Revelo's Darna a few years back, and Eric Cueto's fansite provided a wealth of information on her cinematic adventures, (whilst also revealing tantalising glimpses of her on-screen contemporaries), but I certainly hadn't realised the extent to which comic book characters pervaded the Philippine big-screen.
 Chances are the country was second only to Turkey when it came to cinematic Super-heroes - Darna herself has starred in 14 films and two TV series, which certainly puts Wonder Woman to shame...Sadly most of these fantasy films are unlikely to have survived - the condition of the Vilma Santos' early Darna movies is supposedly so wretched that a DVD release has been permanently canned, and ancient VHS copies of Darna & the Giants and Darna & the Planet Women are jealously guarded by the few collectors who salvaged them from rental shops.
 Just as in Turkey, these films were probably considered to be as disposable as the comic books on which they were based - but I for one would go ga-ga for a double bill of this years The Dark Knight with 1973's Fight Batman Fight (fair enough, my brain might melt out of my ears afterwards, but what a way to go..." - Poptique (READ MORE)